 Learn how to slow down, get comfortable with being outside and develop a keener sense of awareness in nature.

 What can Nature time do for you?

 - Recharges your inner “batteries” – feeling replenished

 - Restore calmness and being centered so you are more resilient during times of stress

-- Positive effects, such as improving your sense of well-being and uplift mood
+- Improving your sense of well-being and uplift mood

 - Give a sense of perspective when you are feeling overwhelmed

 - Boosts your creativity